Sea salt aerosol: Sizes

 Size of sea salt aerosols ranges widely from ~0.05 to 10 μm in diameter, with most of masses concentrated in super-micron range (coarse mode), and highest number concentration in sub-micron range.
 Correspondingly, sea salt aerosols have a wide range of atmospheric lifetimes.
 As the sea salt aerosols are hygroscopic, their particle sizes may vary with humidity by up to a factor of 2.
 Sea salt aerosols influence the sulfate aerosol formation in different ways due to the different sizes.
 Very small sea salt aerosols, which are below the critical diameter for droplet activation at low supersaturations, can serve as nuclei for the growth of sulfate particles, while larger sea salt particles serve as a sink for gaseous hydrogen sulfate (H2SO4) molecules, reducing the amount of sulfate available for the formation of accumulation mode particles.

 Impacts

 Altering Earth radiation budget

 Sea salt aerosols can alter the Earth radiation budget through directly scattering solar radiation (direct effect), and indirectly changing the cloud albedo by serving as CCN (indirect effect).
 Different models give different predictions of annual mean radiative forcing induced by sea salt direct effect, but most of the previous studies give a number around 0.6-1.0 W m−2.
 Radiative forcing caused by indirect effects show even greater variations in model prediction because of the parameterization of aerosol indirect effect.
 However, model results present a stronger indirect effect on the Southern Hemisphere.
+The aerosols might be used for marine cloud brightening.